A MOTOR INDUSTRY TYCOON WHO LOVED NATURE

 With no children of their own, the Nesslings wanted their estate to be directed into conserving Finnish nature, and ensuring that future generations too would have the chance to replenish their soul in the beauty of nature.
 The couple's stance on nature and environmental conservation was exceptionally progressive for the times.
 In the last few decades, our need to protect the environment has become more pressing than ever.

-Today, the foundation is in the hands of a governing board of six members, an attorney, and a research director.
+Today, the foundation is in the hands of a governing board of seven members, an attorney, and a research director.
 Their duty is to manage the foundation’s wealth and to ensure funding for outstanding and significant environmental research.
 In order to receive funding, research must be solution-oriented and place emphasis on collaboration between different actors.
 Our environment needs both.